sumitmallick/drf-contact/README.md

 `Django REST Framework - Contact` is a Django App for creating user contacts.
 It's view are based upon `Django REST Framework's GenericAPIView` and hence it contains a RESTful API views also.

-I'll like to mention following names for certain contributions:

-- **[Civil Machines Technologies Private Limited](https://github.com/civilmahines)**: For providing me platform and funds for research work.
-This project is hosted currently with `CMT` only.
-- [Aditya Gupta](https://github.com/ag93999): Project Developer.
-Developed & maintained the code.
-Author of the project.
-- [Himanshu Shankar](https://github.com/iamhssingh): Ideation & Project Manager.
-Currently maintaining the project

 #### Installation

 - Download and Install via `pip`